1 Corinthians

 V1-5 Marriage

 Beginning first with marriage, we find that it is a solution to “avoid fornication” (v2), which was mentioned in the previous chapter.
 Sexuality and romanticism have such a power over us, that for some, marriage is the solution.
 While unmarried the advice is clear, “it is good for a man not to touch a woman” (v1).
-If we cannot refrain from that the, “let every man have his own wife, and let every woman have her own husband” (v2).
+If we cannot refrain from that then, “let every man have his own wife, and let every woman have her own husband” (v2).
 Marriage is not the only answer to sexual pureness, but it is certainly a good one, and by God’s design it is the place to fulfill those desires.

 Fair warning though that marriage is the joining of two people which, “hath not power” over their own body (v4).
 This new union means that the married couple has duties one to another, especially concerning sexuality.
 We are not, “Defraud ye not one the other” (v5), as that is how God sees withholding sexual intimacy from our spouse.
-The longer a married couple spends apart, it gives space the devil to creep in, “that Satan temp you not for your incontinency” (v5).
+The longer a married couple spends apart, it gives space for the devil to creep in, “that Satan tempt you not for your incontinency” (v5).
 There will be times in marriage when we do not want to be intimate, or must do the hard work of reconciling first, but we must submit to God’s word and be regular together for it is a form of protection in the realm of spiritual warfare.
-And honestly, how sad for someone to get marriage to fulfill their sexual desires only to find that there is no place for them.
+And honestly, how sad for someone to get married to fulfill their sexual desires only to find that there is no place for them.
 Let it not be so!
-Note that “power” does not mean for, but “submitting yourselves one to another” (Eph 5:21), for what’s best for each other.
+Note that “power” does not mean force, but “submitting yourselves one to another” (Eph 5:21) - for what’s best for each other.

 V6-9 Singleness

 Paul gives his advice, “this I speak by permission and not commandment” (v6), that although marriage has its benefits, singleness is preferred over marriage, “I would that all men were even as myself” (v7).
 It is clear that Paul had no spouse.
 Though not listed in this epistle later with the other ‘spiritual gifts’ (1 Cor 12), we learn here that “every man hath his proper gift of God” and for some that could mean contentment in singleness.
 We learn that “it is good” for the “unmarried” to “abide even as I” (v9) which will ultimately provide more time to attend unto “the things of the Lord” (v34).
 Singleness isn’t about bitterness towards the opposite sex or pride in withholding from a relationship, it should be considered for a life of freedom to minister.
-Anna is a good example – her singleness gave her the blessing of seeing the coming of Christ Luke (2:36-38)
+Anna is a good example – her singleness gave her the blessing of seeing the coming of Christ (Luke 2:36-38)

 V10-16 Divorce and Separation

 What do Christians do about divorce?
 What if we get saved but our spouse doesn’t want to follow God?
 These are good questions.
 In general, God does not like divorce, as Jesus says not to separate what God hath “joined together” (Matt 19:6), to which Paul agrees, “let not the wife depart from her husband” (v10)… and obviously the same is true of the other party.
 If one decides to depart from marriage they must, “remain unmarried, or be reconciled” (v11).
 Separating without biblical justification for divorce will result in adultery (Mark 10:11).
+Another justifiable reason for divorce is when one party commits adultery (Matt 5:32).

 Counsel is given then to marriages where one party “believeth not” (v12), which advice is to “not put her away” if they are content to “dwell” (v12).
 If you are married to a lost person, it is recommended to stay married for the possibility that they will be “sanctified” (v14) by the believing party and be saved (v16).
 There is also the benefit of a healthy home life for the children to grow up in and be “holy” (v14), as divorce is typically detrimental to adolescent development.